School Traditions Create Community

 Third-Grade Biographies have been presented every May since 1986.
-Each year, each third graders chooses a biography to read and then present in a book report presentation, much to the delight of their classmates, teachers, and parents.
+Each year, each third grader chooses a biography to read and then present in a book report presentation, much to the delight of their classmates, teachers, and parents.
 Walt Disney, Albert Einstein, Michelle Obama, Rosa Parks, John Lennon, Alexander Graham Bell, Eleanor Roosevelt, and more make their appearances...in costume.

 Since 1975, Upper School students have enjoyed Interim, a weeklong experiential program unique among Utah schools.
 Students have the option of participating in a variety of in-town and out-of-town experiences that may include film studies and videography, learning about the world of public radio, cycling the Wasatch, hiking in Moab, river rafting, exploring environmental issues, and acquiring life skills that will come in handy in those first weeks of college.

 Beginning School and Lower School students celebrate the end of school with Color Day, an annual event that has each age group wearing a different brightly colored T-shirt to indicate their grade level.
 Featuring games, relays, water play, music, dancing, and lots of smiling faces—Color Day has been a tradition at Rowland Hall since 1982.

 The Hallmarker Dinner recognizes many donors who have made another successful year possible for the Annual Fund.
 Donors and class liaisons, as well as departing trustees, are recognized.
 Student musical performances are a highlight of this evening event that has taken place in early May for over two decades.